OlaJamesO/aws-ha-threeteir-webapp/README.md

 **Security Group**

-I will click on Physical ID for _WebTierSecurityGroup_ under **Resources** tab of the provisioned stack for this section to open a new EC2 page.
+Physical ID for _WebTierSecurityGroup_ under **Resources** tab of the provisioned stack for this section to open a new EC2 page.
 ![enter image description here](https://i.ibb.co/zQ3rCHw/image.png)

 the _Wordpress Servers Security Group_ only allows incoming requests from Application Load Balancer Security group.
 Only Application load balance can communicate with the Wordpress servers